Sanjay1423/Project-management-app/README.md

 To run the iOS app:

-1. Navigate to the ==ios== directory and install CocoaPods dependencies:
+1. Navigate to the <mark>ios</mark> directory and install CocoaPods dependencies:

 ```bash
 cd ios